Event Organizer’s Guide to Post-Event Evaluation

 Now that we’ve covered why it’s important to conduct post-event analysis, let’s jump into best practices for pulling out the right data from your events and turning it into insights.

 When organizing your event venue, speakers, and marketing; you should also plan how you intend to measure and evaluate your event.
 These goals should align with larger organizational goals and reflect the importance of your event.

 The SMART goal-setting methodology is a great way to ensure you’re creating strong objectives for your event.
 Tying your goals into organizational goals is one aspect of a SMART goal, it’s also important to create strong, measurable objectives.
 Let’s take a look at how to create SMART goals; to create strong goals they should be:

 S – Specific.
 What outcome, by when.
 For example, signing up 25 new, monthly donors for 2019 by February 15th.

 M – Measurable.
-How much – the hard numbers we can measure, such as bring together 100 potential donors for small dinners, and sign up 25 of those as donors.
+How much – the hard numbers we can measure, such as bringing together 100 potential donors for small dinners and signing up 25 of those as donors.